 - Pinpoint what skills are needed for each position within your company.

 2. Register your pool cleaning business

-Most people register their businesses in the state where they live.
+Most people register their business name in the state where they live.
 Still, if you plan to expand, you might consider looking elsewhere, as some states could offer real advantages regarding servicing pools.